- Search The Registry

 *Marc Morial was born on this date in 1958.
-He is a Black administrator, politician, civic leader and lawyer.
+He is a Black administrator, politician, civic leader, and lawyer.

 Marc Morial grew up in New Orleans, in the 7th ward.
-He is the son of Ernest N. Morial, New Orleans' first Black mayor, and Sybil (Haydel) Morial, teacher.
+He is the son of Ernest N. Morial, New Orleans' first Black mayor, and Sybil (Haydel) Morial, a teacher.
 He is the second of five children.
 Morial graduated from Jesuit High School in 1976 and received a bachelor's degree in economics at the University of Pennsylvania in 1980.
-After this he earned a J.D. degree in 1983 from Georgetown University.
+After this, he earned a J.D. degree in 1983 from Georgetown University.

 Two of the most well-known accomplishments of his administration both dealt with professional sports: He is widely credited with returning NBA basketball to the city by orchestrating negotiations that led to the league's Charlotte Hornets relocating there; and following the September 11, 2001 attacks.
-Morial persuaded the organizers of a large automotive exposition to change its date so that Super Bowl XXXVI (held at the Louisiana Superdome) could be played one week later than originally scheduled, enabling the NFL to keep its postseason tournament fully intact, as the week of regular-season games slated to be played on the weekend following the attacks had to be postponed and was transferred to the end of the regular season.
+Morial persuaded the organizers of a large automotive exposition to change its date so that Super Bowl XXXVI (held at the Louisiana Superdome) could be played one week later than originally scheduled, enabling the NFL to keep its postseason tournament fully intact as the week of regular-season games slated to be played on the weekend following the attacks had to be postponed and was transferred to the end of the regular season.